Billing metric definitions

 (Total churned subscribers in the past 30 days) / [(Number of active subscribers 30 days ago) + (Total new subscribers in the past 30 days)] |

-At the start of the month, the business had 1000 subscribers.
+For example, at the start of the month, the business had 1000 subscribers.
 During the month, the business added 100 subscribers and churned 100 subscribers.
-The subscriber churn rate for the period equals the number of churned subscribers (100) divided by the number of existing subscribers plus the number of added subscribers (1000 + 100) or, 9.1%
+The subscriber churn rate equals the number of churned subscribers (100) divided by the sum of the subscribers at the beginning of the month and the subscribers added during the month (1000 + 100).
+100 / 1100 = 9.1%

 Churned revenue